tiagopita/veganbase/site/content/_index.md

     At Veganbase you can easily discover vegan products and

-    you can promote your vegan business and organisation
+    you can promote your vegan business and organisation.

+    We are ceated a guide that will lead you to all the vegan places around the world and lifestyle magazine with articles created by our community.
 products:
   - {}
 values: